-What tier a medication is in may change and will be updated from time-to-time.
+The list may change and will be updated from time to time.
 Use the prescription price check tool on your Member Dashboard to get the latest information.
 Ask Customer Service if you have any questions.

 Prescribing and dispensing decisions are to be made by your professional provider and pharmacist using their expert judgment.
 Talk with your professional providers about whether a medication from the list is appropriate for you.
-This list is not meant to replace your professional provider's judgment when deciding what medication to prescribe to you.
+This list is not meant to replace your professional provider's judgment when deciding what to prescribe for you.
 Moda Health is not responsible for any prescribing or dispensing decisions.